-FAA Wings is a very useful program for fulfilling your pilot currency requirements and also feeds your “alpha pilot” need for personal achievement.
+FAA Wings is a very useful program for fulfilling your pilot currency requirements and also feeds your “alpha pilot” need for personal achievement and excellence.
 I personally never do a flight review any more but stay constantly current with the FAA Wings Program.
+As a CFI I recommend all my clients get FAA Wings, the save $$ on insurance and as a CFI I get less liability and better tracking.
 There is always a new challenge and a feeling of accomplishment.
-Unfortunately Wings is poorly understood and suffers from “design by committee.”
-It is slow to load on the web but stick with me it is certainly worth the effort!
+Unfortunately the Wings program is poorly understood and suffers from “bad press reviews” but stick with me it is certainly worth the effort!

-Why?
-Pilots are usually predictably “alpha performers.”
+Pilots seem to be predictably “alpha performers.”
 They love a challenge, crave accomplishment and feed on achievement (me too!)
 My wife used to joke when I successfully accomplished a new pilot certificate or rating; “how’s that new Boy Scout badge?”
 Wings provides a constant time line of accomplishment and also rewards you with constant re-education, flight proficiency (sharper, safer pilot), and also the benefit of 61.56 flight currency.

 The interface for selecting the courses is a bit cumbersome.
 Here is a screen shot.
-Remember this website is SLOW.
+Remember this website can be a bit SLOW.
 “Click and wait” is the rule for the Wings website!
 Also, it does seem to function fairly well with all the most common browsers.
 These shots were with a Firefox Browser.